 PVC Hoses

-PVC hoses are not as durable or resistant to high pressure as rubber hoses.
-They can become brittle over time, especially when exposed to UV light or extreme temperatures.
-Because of these factors, they are not recommended for permanent installations or high-power appliances.
-When considering a PVC hose, you must carefully check its pressure rating and ensure it meets or exceeds the requirements of your specific appliance to avoid any safety risks.
+PVC hoses are not as durable or resistant to high pressures as rubber hoses.
+They can become brittle over time, especially when exposed to UV rays or extreme temperatures.

 Stainless Steel Braided Hoses